Patronicity Resources Logo

 Pickleball Courts Best Practices

-Pickleball is one of the fastest growing sports in the United States today.
+Pickleball is one of the fastest-growing sports in the United States today.
 You may have noticed new courts popping up in your community or maybe you’ve seen the news of Lebron James and Tom Brady purchasing Major League Pickleball teams.
 The game, similar to other racket sports like tennis and badminton, is played on a court with a wiffle-like ball and wooden paddles between two or four competitors in a singles or doubles format.

 For many, Pickleball provides an excellent opportunity for fitness and community.
 According to one 2022 report, Pickleball is especially popular among those over 50.
 However, if you visit your local court, you’ll probably see individuals of all ages engaging in the activity.

 In the past several years, Patronicity has helped eight (and counting!)
 Pickleball projects launch successful crowdfunding campaigns to support the development of new courts.
-With an average of 66 new places to play added per month, the sport offers a new recreational opportunity at a low-cost.
-By providing new options for recreation and socialization, Pickleball is improving quality of life in communities across the country.
+With an average of 66 new places to play added per month, the sport offers a new recreational opportunity at a low cost.
+By providing new options for recreation and socialization, Pickleball is improving the quality of life in communities across the country.
 We want to help set your next Pickleball court up for success.

-We’re excited to share best practices for building your next court–from funding strategies to community engagement.
+We’re excited to share best practices for building your next court, from funding strategies to community engagement.
 In addition, we’ll share examples of successful projects to give you inspiration along the way.

 A group of Pickleballers hold their paddles to the sky and smile to the camera on their new course.